Real-World Evidence 1: Routinely collected data for clinical research

 - complete weekly assignments (three assignments; related to the specific topic of the week) and

-- attend three 4-hour in-person sessions (interactive lectures, tutorials and discussion of assignment responses).
+- attend two 4-hour in-person sessions (interactive lectures, tutorials and discussion of assignment responses).

 Minimum 8 and maximum 15 registered participants.